Back to Top

 4. When they're sufficiently wet, massage the special cat shampoo into their fur.

-5. Pour the remainder of the pitcher(s) over their fur from the neck down, making sure to rinse out all the shampoo.
+5. Pour the remainder of the pitcher(s) over their fur from the neck down, rinsing out all the shampoo.

 6. Now, dampen your washcloth and carefully wipe their cheeks and forehead, avoiding their eyes and ears.
-You don’t need to use (diluted) shampoo unless their face is particularly dirty.
+Using (diluted) shampoo is usually not necessary unless their face is particularly dirty.

 7. Towel-dry as much water off your cat as you can, and then let them air-dry in a warm room, so they don't get too chilly.